ClinicalTrials.Veeva

 • Is five weeks of training as good as eight weeks in improving cognition, quality of life, daily functioning, and mood, and in reducing caregiver burden?
 Researchers will compare five weeks of cognitive training to eight weeks of training to see if the shorter version is as effective as the full training.

-• Complete a virtual screening visit with a study partner (typically a family member, roommate, or close friend) to determine eligibility to participate in the study
+• Complete a screening visit with a study partner (typically a family member, roommate, or close friend) to determine eligibility to participate in the study

-• Redo the in-person questionnaires and tests of memory and thinking immediately after completing the training, and three months after completing the training
+• Redo the questionnaires and tests of memory and thinking immediately after completing the training, and three months after completing the training

 Full description

+The purpose of this project is to assess the efficacy of brief and full compensatory cognitive training protocols in people diagnosed with Mild Cognitive Impairment (MCI), a state often thought of as a transitory stage between normal aging and dementia.
+According to the Alzheimer's Association, one in three older adults dies with Alzheimer's disease or another dementia.
 In 2024, Alzheimer's disease and other dementias were estimated to cost approximately $360 billion, and these costs are only expected to grow, with estimates rising over $1 trillion by 2050.
-Although research in pharmacological and brain stimulation interventions is growing, The purpose of this project is to assess the efficacy of brief and full compensatory cognitive training protocols in people diagnosed with Mild Cognitive Impairment (MCI), a state often thought of as a transitory stage between normal aging and dementia.
-According to the Alzheimer's Association, one in three older adults dies with Alzheimer's disease or another dementia.
 Research on dementia interventions is growing, with research on neurotransmitter augmentation showing cognitive improvement, and more recently, brain stimulation showing gains in memory and general cognition.
-However, brain stimulation is not yet approved by the U.S. Food and Drug Administration, and eligibility for anti-amyloid medications is restricted to patient with Alzheimer's Disease pathology and low risk profiles, severely limiting accessibility for many patients.
+However, brain stimulation is not yet approved by the U.S. Food and Drug Administration, and eligibility for anti-amyloid medications is restricted to patients with Alzheimer's Disease pathology and low risk profiles, severely limiting accessibility for many patients.
 Cognitive rehabilitation is a low-cost solution that is not restricted to patients meeting certain requirements or with a specific etiology and can be utilized by any trained clinician.
-Cognitive training and rehabilitation is typically categorized as either restorative or compensatory.
-Restorative training involves repetitive tasks targeting specific cognitive domains (e.g., attention, memory) by harnessing the brain's plasticity and is often completed via computer-based exercises, but often lacks generalizability.
-Compensatory rehabilitation focuses on individualized strategies that use alternative cognitive processes and supportive aids to compensate for impairment rather than improving it.
-Cognitive training generally improves quality of life more than pharmacological treatments, and cognitive rehabilitation is particularly effective at improving functional ability and reducing caregiver burden.

 Cognitive Symptom Management and Rehabilitation Therapy (CogSMART) is a compensatory cognitive training program which uses cognitive strategies to improve cognition and daily functioning.
-Originally developed for veterans with traumatic brain injury, it includes a publicly available manual for people with MCI called Motivationally Enhanced Compensatory Cognitive Training for MCI (ME-CCT-MCI), which has shown effectiveness in improving cognitive performance.
+Originally developed for veterans with traumatic brain injury, it includes a publicly available manual for people with MCI called Motivationally Enhanced Compensatory Cognitive Training for MCI (ME-CCT-MCI), which has shown effectiveness in improving functional ability.
 This program consists of eight two-hour sessions delivered once per week over eight weeks.
 However, approximately 74% of providers report modifying CogSMART by combining, modifying, or omitting exercises.
 Despite this, no research to date has examined the effectiveness of an abbreviated version, though evidence from shorter-term psychotherapy suggests it is not significantly less effective than longer-term approaches.
 This study will develop and implement a five-session version of ME-CCT-MCI, to reduce time burdens and increase accessibility, feasibility, and adherence for patients, caregivers, and providers.

 Enrollment